sivu22/LongPressReorder/README.md

 ### Customization

 After pressing on the desired cell, it will pop out of the table and will be ready to be dragged around.
-This pop out effect can be customized using 3 different scales for the selected cell: small, medium and big (default is medium).
+This pop out effect can be customized using 4 different scales for the selected cell: none, small, medium and big (default is medium).
 ```swift
 reorderTableView = LongPressReorderTableView(elementsTableView, selectedRowScale: SelectedRowScale.small)
 ```